dependabot/dependabot-core/README.md

 ## What's in this repo?

-Dependabot Core is a collection of helper classes for automating dependency updating in Ruby, JavaScript, Python, PHP, Elixir, Rust, Java and .NET.
+Dependabot Core is a collection of helper classes for automating dependency updating in Ruby, JavaScript, Python, PHP, Elixir, Go, Rust, Java and .NET.
 It can also update git submodules and Docker files.
 Highlights include:

 - Logic to check for the latest version of a dependency *that's resolvable given a project's other dependencies*.
 That means tapping into the package manager's